Odder/lighthouse-scalars/docs/Custom Scalars/GenericScalarType.md

 ### supportedNodeType

-`protected string $supportedNodeType = StringValueNode::class`
+`protected string $supportedNodeType = ValueNode::class`

 The AST node type that this scalar supports.
 This is used to validate the input type for literals.

-By default, this is set to `StringValueNode::class`.
+By default, this is set to `ValueNode::class`.

 ### description